davidakr/mediapipe/README.md

 ## How to use it:

+### Request
-* send an base64 encoded image in your request
+base64 encoded image in the request body

-* the response contains
+### Response
+returns a json with following attributes:
-..* present (boolean): if a hand is detected
+* present (boolean): if a hand is detected
-..* landmarks (int x, int y): landmarks of the hand, if none is detected all are 0 ..* base64 encoded image (string): the image containing the landmarks and palm detection if available
+* landmarks (int x, int y): landmarks of the hand, if none is detected all are 0
+* base64 encoded image (string): the image containing the landmarks and palm detection if available